Global Deduplication and Compression

 Panzura CloudFS™ automatically deduplicates and compresses all data before it is synced to the cloud.
 The result is reduced network traffic and a smaller storage footprint, reducing your costs and increasing your performance.

-Other storage systems deduplicate data locally, but can’t manage data deduplication across sites.
-Using patented technology, the PCFS deduplicates data before it is ever stored.
+Panzura CloudFS deduplicates data before it’s consolidated in the cloud, across every site in your network.
 Each unique block from a file is stored once, so only one unique copy of a file is preserved by the file system.
-It’s the only system that can efficiently deduplicate data across a global enterprise.
-Here’s how our deduplication works:
+Here’s how it works:-

-- It’s inline.
-Data is deduplicated inline when files are created or changed.
+Data is deduplicated in-line when files are created or changed.
 If a file block already exists, metadata references are created so the data doesn’t need to be written.

-- It’s global.
-Deduplication data is stored with the metadata, so each controller has a full record of the deduplication tables.
-Even if a file block isn’t stored on a local Panzura Freedom Family instance, the deduplication engine uses it to make the entire system more efficient.
+Deduplication data is stored with the metadata, so each Panzura filer has a full record of the deduplication tables.
+Even if a file block isn’t local, the deduplication engine uses it to make the entire system more efficient.

-- It scales to petabytes of data.
-Our patented technology minimizes lookups for unique data, making it efficient even for large volumes of data.
+Panzura’s patented technology scales to petabytes and minimizes lookups for unique data, making it efficient even for large volumes of data.

 Caching Hot Data Locally

-- Cache hot data on each Freedom Filer based on read and write frequency
+Caches hot data on each Freedom Filer based on read and write frequency.

-- Provide policy-based caching based on file types, folders, and other criteria
+Provides policy-based caching based on file types, folders, and other criteria.